Darien National Park

 The Cana area of Darien National Park has been labeled as one of the top 10 birdwatching areas found throughout the world.
 There is a ranger station located here with a variety of access points into the rainforest and surrounding area for tremendous birdwatching opportunities.

 There are over 500 species to capture the birdwatcher’s attention.
-One of the highlights would have to be spotting one of the endangered Great Green Macaws.
+The macaws are a favorite, and one of the highlights would have to be spotting one of the endangered Great Green Macaws.
+Spotting other macaws will be easier.

 The majority of hiking occurs around the ranger stations located in the Cana area on one side of Cerro Pirre and the Pirre Station on the other side of the mountain.
 There are several trails that are accessible through the rainforest providing ample birdwatching opportunities.